 Let’s talk about Corey Taylor’s ‘CMFT Must Be Stopped.’
 [PC: Ashley Osborn.]

-I’ve seen a wide range of reactions to ‘CMFT,’ from high-praise to fierce bashing.
+I’ve seen a wide range of reactions to ‘CMFT,’ from high praise to fierce bashing.
 Nick Brown, from our peers over at Backbone Takeover, asked whether it was one of the worst songs of 2020 when sharing their coverage on it.
 To answer that question myself: nah, not really.
 It’s just inoffensive and harmless, if rather cringey, boomer stadium rock’n’roll: guitar solos, dad hats, self-obsession, some blues, pyrotechnics, female dancers, flashy lights, and so forth.
 Obviously, I don’t think ‘CMFT Must Be Stopped‘ is good – mediocre at the absolute best, whilst being somewhat fun to laugh and shake your head at – but it’s not the worst thing I’ve heard this year either.
-(Plus, 2020 isn’t over yet.
-So who knows what questionable messes could be released next week.)
-Some have argued that the single and video has done it’s job, that it’s got people talking about Corey’s new album (out one way or another.
+(2020 isn’t over yet; who knows what questionable messes could be released next week.)
+Some have argued that the single and video has done the job, that it’s got people talking about Corey’s new album (one way or another.)
 To which I say: yeah, but that’s also like saying that you shit your pants on purpose.
 You still pooped yourself at the end of the day.